Home Cocktails Cocktail Dry Martini

 Dry Martini Variations

-Dirty Martini This variation includes olive brine, which adds a salty flavor to the cocktail.
-Swap: Add olive brine instead of using just gin and vermouth.
+Dirty Martini The Dirty Martini includes olive brine, which adds a savory, salty flavor to the classic drink.
+Swap: Add olive brine instead of reducing the amount of vermouth.

-Vesper Martini Popularized by James Bond, this version combines gin, vodka, and Lillet Blanc for a unique twist.
-Swap: Use vodka and Lillet Blanc in place of dry vermouth.
+Vesper Martini The Vesper Martini, made famous by James Bond, combines gin, vodka, and Lillet Blanc for a more complex flavor profile.
+Swap: Replace dry vermouth with vodka and use Lillet Blanc.

 Pairs Well With